Initial Publication: 01-01-01 Latest Revision: 03-16-18 rls

 Being proactive in electoral politics requires circulation of ballot access petitions.
 After IVA certification you will have a "citizenship kit," the basic political tools and skills you need.
 You will be OHIVA certified as an Ohio ballot access petition circulator.

 Do More: You can choose to do more.
 You can purchase a precinct-walking map to contact voters in your precinct.
 Mine cost $4 at the Hamilton County Ohio Board of Elections.
 The map includes a list of voters in your precinct and how they have voted in primary elections.
-85% are nonpartisan independent voters like you.
+85% are populist nonpartisan voters like you.
 Non-Affiliated voters.

 Having your precinct walking map will enable you to collect signatures that are very close to 100% valid signatures.